dotnet/runtime/docs/workflow/building/libraries/README.md

 ## Building everything

 This document explains how to work on libraries.
-In order to work on library projects or run library tests it is necessary to have built CoreCLR (aka, the "runtime") to give the libraries something to run on.
-You should normally build CoreCLR in release configuration and libraries in debug configuration.
+In order to work on library projects or run library tests it is necessary to have built the runtime to give the libraries something to run on.
+You should normally build CoreCLR runtime in release configuration and libraries in debug configuration.
 If you haven't already done so, please read [this document](../../README.md#Configurations) to understand configurations.

-These example commands will build a release CoreCLR (and CoreLib) and debug libraries:
+These example commands will build a release version of CoreCLR (and CoreLib) and debug version of Libraries:

-For Linux:
+For Linux and macOS:
 ```
 src/coreclr/build.sh -release -skiptests
 ./build.sh -subsetCategory libraries /p:CoreCLRConfiguration=Release